shmohitBhushan123/nvim/README.md

 `/Users/<USERNAME>/.config`

 ## Running Packer
-After running `vi` and opening neovim, run `:PackerInstall` to install all plugins or `PackerUpdate` if plugins are due for an update
+After running `vi` and opening neovim, run `:PackerSync` to install all plugins or `PackerUpdate` if plugins are due for an update